KaseyDelk/Fun_With_Functions_Project/Starting_A_New_Project_Instructions.md

-# Read Me File to start a program: Fun with functions
+# Read Me File to start a program: Fun with functions (This shows up bold)

 1. Start Eclipse
 2. Switch to my workspace